Adhavan1801/Data-Driven_ACC_for_Trucks_with_LKA/README.md

 # Data-Driven Adaptive Cruise Control for Trucks with Lane-Keeping Assistance

-Replication and extension of the IEEE Transactions on Vehicular Technology paper using pure MATLAB/Simulink.

 ## Project Overview

 This project implements a **data-driven Adaptive Cruise Control (ACC)** system for heavy-duty trucks, integrated with a **Lane-Keeping Assistance (LKA)** module.
 The vehicle dynamics are modeled using a 5-DOF (Degree of Freedom) truck plant with Magic Formula tire modeling.